-Clinical Coach Congress is recognised by the Royal College of Veterinary Surgeons (RCVS) as clinical coach standardisation, meaning it is, not only, the ideal opportunity to network with fellow clinical coaches, but it will also provide 12 hours of evidenced Continuing Professional Development (CPD).
+Clinical Coach Congress is recognised by the Royal College of Veterinary Surgeons (RCVS) as clinical coach standardisation, meaning it is, not only, the ideal opportunity to learn from fellow clinical coaches and expert industry speakers, but it will also provide up to 8 hours of CPD.

 Formerly known as the "Training Practice (TP) Congress".

 Clinical coaches and those involved in veterinary nurse training.
 Whether you are a new or aspiring clinical coach, or have been one for many years, this congress is for you!
 The congress will be particularly useful if you are:

 - New to your role and looking for some guidance

 - Interested in learning more about coaching and mentoring

 - Aiming to progress within your role

 - Interested in keeping up-to-date with everything happening in the industry

 - Listen to lectures from a range of speakers who will be sharing their experiences and knowledge